 - You can sign up right from your administration area without a lengthy application

-- There are no monthly, annual or PCI fees
+- There are no monthly, annual, or PCI fees or contracts

 - You don’t have to have 501(c)3 status to get a DoJiggy Payments account